Starting7269/Rochester_Flower_Company/_posts/2025-12-25-winter-2025-indoor-garden-week-3-4.markdown

 **During week three (Dec 17-24)** - I turned on the [airpump](https://amzn.to/4pTWerN) to the roots of the plants.
 I'm currently using an [AutoPot system](https://amzn.to/4qog6D0) so I use the [AirBase](https://amzn.to/4ax0Tev) and [AirDome](https://amzn.to/3LdpkTI).
 You normally turn this on 2 or 3 weeks after enabling water feeding from the reservoir.

 I also raised my Daily Light Integral to 30.
-DLI is a unit of measurement for the amount of photons the plant can absorb relative to the time you have the light on.
-I raised it from 20 to 30.
+DLI is basically 'total daily light dose' - I bumped it from 20 to 30 to support faster growth.

 I also confirmed a [magnesium deficiency](https://www.growweedeasy.com/cannabis-plant-problems/magnesium-deficiency).
 Magnesium is a mobile nutrient which means it'll affect older or lower growth first.
 I noticed some chlorosis on older leaves—a fading of the leaf color from bright green to pale green or yellow, specifically between the veins and along the edges of the leaves, while the veins remain dark green.